Als Luise die Briefe ihres ungetreuen Liebhabers verbrannte: The music

 The song is written in the time signature of common time and in the key signature of C minor; it is 20 bars long.
 As was usual in that period, Mozart wrote the piece using the soprano clef.
-The song contains almost no melismata, and several passages provide a considerable element of operatic drama.
+(Note: The soprano clef fell soon after out of use in favour of the treble clef, in which it is shown here.)
+The song contains almost no melismata, (Note: The song's lyrics consist of 84 syllables; 10 are melismatic, 9 of those over 2 notes, 1 over 3.) and several passages provide a considerable element of operatic drama.
 The arpeggiating rolls in the left hand in bars 6 to 9 illustrate both the burning flames and the singer's fury about the unfaithful lover.
 This is followed by pauses and chromatic figures to express hesitation and despair.
 The rising thirty-second notes to "Ihr brennet nun, und bald, ihr Lieben, ist keine Spur von euch mehr hier" (bars 12 to 14) return to the image of licking, rising flames and sparks, before again chromatically falling into doubt about the act just committed and the singer's lingering feelings towards the unfaithful lover.

 The musical language in bars 12 to 14 often occurs in Mozart's operas to heighten emotional effect; we find a recitativo-like voice rising over the progression minor dominant→major dominant→3rd inversion of the seventh chord→diminished seventh→major dominant in La finta giardiniera (no. 12 "Numi! che incanto è questo", bars 295–299), Idomeneo (no. 6 "Vedrommi intorno", bars 52–58), Figaro (no. 18 "Hai già vinta la causa!", bars 40–44), and in the Entführung (no. 4 "Konstanze, dich wiederzusehen", bars 34–39); in all these, as well as here, the effect is enforced with sforzando or crescendo dynamics.